mgood7123/prebuilder/README.md

 the `PAT` is used to provide secure authentication to protect against unauthorized access to your `SSH Key` since the key is required to be pushed to your repo

+however a `PAT` is not explicitly required, since any value can be used as the encryption key, however a `PAT` or similar is recommended instead of a basic password due to `PAT` having stronger security

+`NOTE:` it is `HIGHLY` recommended to use a `secret` instead of a `hardcoded value` inside of `.github/workflows/prebuilder.yml`

+please consult the `PERSONAL_ACCESS_TOKEN` portion of  `.github/workflows/prebuilder.yml` for details and documentation

 # Installation

 simply copy these files into your repo